LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

 !!! important "You need to be comfortable building a development branch, updating frequently, and reporting problems."

-If you decide to test: help up by [reporting any problems](#how-do-i-report-problems).
+If you decide to test: help us by [reporting any problems](#how-do-i-report-problems).

 #### Build the correct version of code